AminoffZ/blog/src/content/blog/animated-svgs.md

 ## 1. Finding the I 📑

-Looking at the markdown we can assume the second path is the second letter.
+Looking at the markup we can assume the second path is the second letter.

 ```diff
 <?xml version="1.0" encoding="UTF-8"?>